-Nowadays when you're looking for a product or service, you look online.
-We check review sites and ask acquaintances about their experiences with these products and services.
-When possible, we purchase the product directly online, without having any personal contact with the seller.
-Relationship management in the year 2014 looks totally different from relationship management in the year 2000.
+Nowadays, those who are looking for a service or product orient themselves online.
+In doing so, we check review sites and inform acquaintances about experiences with these products and services.
+If possible, we even purchase the product directly online, without any personal contact with a seller.
+Relationship management in 2020 seems completely different from relationship management in 2000.

 From sales to facilitation

-With all the technological developments and changing consumer behavior, there is a shift from hard sales to marketing.
+With all technological developments and changing consumer behaviour, there is a shift from rock-hard sales to marketing.
 From sales to lead generation and facilitating consumers.
 Social selling is the order of the day.
-Make sure that potential consumers can quickly find the right information about your product or service, and make sure that this information is clear.
-Be accessible and make purchasing your product or service as easy as possible.
-And afterwards, give customers the confirmation and the confidence that they have made the right choice.
+Make sure potential consumers quickly find the right information about your product or service and make sure that this information is clear.
+Be accessible and make it as easy as possible for them to purchase your product or service.
+Then also give customers the confirmation and confidence afterwards that they have made the right choice.

 CRM and MAP